-We introduced Hyflow2, a high performance distributed transactional memory framework for the JVM.
-Hyflow2 is the first Distributed Transactional Memory implementation with support for Scala, interoperability with Java, and key DTM features including nested transactions and distributed conditional synchronization.
+We introduced Hyflow2, a high performance distributed transactional memory for the JVM.
+Hyow2 is the first Distributed Transactional Memory implementation with support for Scala, interoperability with Java, and key DTM features including nested transactions and distributed conditional synchronization.
 We focused on performance, and managed to significantly improve transactional throughput compared to the original Hyflow.
-Future work may include an evaluation of checkpointing as an alternative to closed nesting, configurable field/object level locking and alternative atomic blocks with distributed selective waiting.
+Future work may include support for checkpointing as an alternative to closed nesting, configurable field/object level locking and alternative atomic blocks with distributed selective waiting.